Notable People

 When Mueller's inquiry became a national obsession, Weissmann came with it.
 He had already built a reputation inside the profession, but the Trump years made federal prosecution a form of public drama.
 His book Where Law Ends extended that shift by translating the internal world of a special-counsel investigation into a broader public argument about what the law can and cannot do when power fights back.

 His current NYU profile shows how complete that transition has become.
-He is still a law professor and legal thinker, but he is also a podcast host, NBC and MSNBC analyst, board member at Just Security, essayist, and the author of another book scheduled for 2026.
+He is still a law professor and legal thinker, teaching criminal law, criminal procedure, national security law, and business crimes.
+He is also a podcast host, NBC and MSNBC analyst, board member at Just Security, essayist, and the author of another book scheduled for 2026.
 The old line between prosecutor and public explainer has almost disappeared.

 Weissmann's work can look personal because the cases were famous and the targets were large.
 But the career makes more sense if you see it as structural.

-He is drawn to cases in which the legal question is not only whether one person lied or stole.
+He is drawn to cases in which the legal question reaches beyond whether one person lied or stole.
 It is whether a system of concealment can be pulled into the open and translated into charges that a jury can understand.
 That was true in organized crime cases, true at Enron, true in the Mueller era, and true in the way he now writes and talks about white-collar crime, executive power, and democratic accountability.

 This is also why he became a useful commentator.
 He is unusually good at turning technical procedure into narrative stakes.
 He can explain why a charging document matters, what a defendant is buying with delay, and how institutional caution can distort legal judgment.
 In a culture saturated with legal news, that ability became its own kind of power.